 Market expectations presently have the Fed’s policy rate at 2.5 percent to 2.75 percent by the end of the year, in line with many central bankers’ views of a neutral rate.
 However, statements in the minutes show that the committee is willing to go further.

-Pending Home Sales Decline 3.9% In April
+Pending Home Sales Declined 3.9% In April

 The National Association of Realtors® announced that pending home sales fell in April, with contract activity dropping for the sixth month.
 Only the Midwest area had a month-over-month increase in signings, while the other three major regions recorded declines.